craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Greater Villages & Cities/Wychway.md

 Other Tags:

 # Description
 Wychway is a small town, notable only because of its proximity to the northern exitway of [[Coalition City]].
+It is run by the matriarch of the Bearscarred family, who typically has been primarily Goliath.

 ## Physicality of the Holding